 Why Hire Physician Employment Contract Lawyer Barney Cohen?

 Given the breadth and complexity of physician contracts, and the fact that they govern a hospital or medical group’s professional relationship with physician-employees, it is important to handle physician contract review and negotiations carefully.

 The failure to draft and analyze the employment agreement with a critical eye can lead to several landmines down the road, including unfulfilled expectations, disgruntled employees, and litigation over the terms of the agreement.

-The physician should engage a knowledgeable physician contract review lawyer who will be an advocate for you into the contract negotiating process.
+The physician should engage a knowledgeable physician contract review lawyer who will be an advocate for you in the contract negotiating process.

-I contributed to the writing of the “American Medical Association Annotated Model Physician Employment Agreement.”
-I have also written and negotiated numerous physician employment contracts for newly minted and established physicians.
-As a concierge medical contract lawyer, I work closely and personally with my clients drafting, reviewing and negotiating employment contracts that include complex compensation packages, buy-ins, retirement benefits, disability benefits and restrictive covenants.
-As Concierge Healthcare Attorneys, LLC , I personally ensure that my clients’ employment contracts are legally sound and just.
+Barney Cohen contributed to the writing of the “American Medical Association Annotated Model Physician Employment Agreement.”
+Mr. Cohen has written and negotiated numerous physician employment contracts for newly minted and established physicians.
+As a physician employment contract lawyer, He works closely and personally with his clients drafting, reviewing and negotiating employment contracts that include complex compensation packages, buy-ins, retirement benefits, disability benefits and restrictive covenants.
+Mr. Cohen personally ensures that his clients’ employment contracts are legally sound and just.